Introduction

 Integral as Riemann Sum

 The integral is defined in terms of Riemann sums of functions with respect to tagged partitions of an interval.
-A tagged partition of a closed interval [a, b] on the real line is a finite sequence given by
+A tagged partition of [a, b] is a finite sequence given by

 \( a=x_0 \leq x_1 \leq x_2 \leq x_3 \leq ... \leq x_n=b\)

-A Riemann sum of a function f(x) with respect to such a tagged partition is defined as
+A Riemann sum of f(x) with respect to such a tagged partition is defined as

 \( \int_a^b f(x)dx= \displaystyle \sum _{i=1}^n f(x_i) \Delta x_i\)